 Key stage 1 and 2 curriculum

 Our curriculum is based on termly overarching themes which form a focus for learning.
 Autumn term has a History theme - Time Travellers, the highlight of which is when we turn the school into a museum and invite families to visit the ‘galleries’.
-Spring term’s these is entitled ‘Healthy mind, body and spirit.
-The summer theme is ‘Nature Detectives’.
+Spring term’s these is entitled ‘People and Places and has a Geography, art and music focus.
+This Spring we held a music festival and turned the school into an art gallery.
+The summer theme is ‘Nature Detectives’ which has Science Week as its highlight.

 All children have a daily Mathematics lesson.
 Teachers teach to the Calculations policy to ensure consistency across the school, this is then applied to all other aspects of the Maths Curriculum.